 firstname.lastname@example.org | P (202) 640-2850

 As a staff attorney in the Special Litigation Division of the Public Defender Service in Washington, DC, Emily litigated to obtain systemic reform for people accused and convicted of crimes in the nation’s capital.
 In addition to drafting pleadings, conducting hearings and representing clients seeking post-conviction relief, she also assisted in legislative reform and jury instruction revision.
-She served as a member of the Service’s Forensic Practice Group, concentrating on eyewitness identification reform.
+She served as a member of the Service’s Forensic Practice Group.

 At the New Orleans Public Defenders office, Emily acted as a trial attorney while supervising a team of attorneys, investigators, and client support staff.
 She also taught continuing legal education on litigating eyewitness identification cases.